microsoft/TypeScript-wiki/What's-new-in-TypeScript.md

 #### Example

 Consider a function that creates a new `HTMLElement`, calling it with no arguments generats an `Div`; you can optionally pass a list of children as well.
-Previouslly you would have to define it as:
+Previously you would have to define it as:

 ```ts
 declare function create(): Container<HTMLDivElement, HTMLDivElement[]>;